pogopaule/ember-cli-spinkit/README.md

 Check the [SpinKit project](https://github.com/tobiasahlin/SpinKit) or use your browser's inspector to see which CSS classes you should overwrite.

-Alternatively, change the color directly in the generated file `vendor/ember-cli-spinkit/styles/spinkit-spinner.css`.
+Alternatively, change the color directly in the generated file `vendor/ember-cli-spinkit/styles/spinkit-<name of spinner>.css`.